 Some courts have required that the employer discriminated against the employee who brought a constructive discharge claim with the intention of compelling the employee to resign.
 Others, however, have held that an employer's specific intention to make working conditions so intolerable that the employee would resign was not necessary to satisfy the requirements of a constructive discharge claim.
-He NLRB currently requires a showing of specific intent to establish constructive discharge.
-On the stable of the specific intent to establish constructive discharge.
+The NLRB currently requires a showing of specific intent to establish constructive discharge.